Work Experience & Apprenticeship

 - Within 3 to 5 years, the student will be a trained journeyperson in his/her chosen field making excellent wages.

-- Examples of designated trade categories include: Aerospace, Construction, Electronics, Automotive, Graphic Arts, Horticulture, Forestry, Motion Picture & Theatre, and Hospitality.
+- Examples of designated trade categories include: Aerospace, Construction, Electronics, Automotive, Graphic Arts, Horticulture, Forestry, Motion Picture & Theatre, and Hospitality, Hair Dressing, Cook, and Cosmetics.

-- For more information or to enroll, students are encouraged to visit the Career Resource Centre/WEX Teacher.
-Students interested in the Apprenticeship Programme are responsible for obtaining their own placement.
+- For more information or to enroll, students are encouraged to visit the Career Resource Centre/Teacher.